cydran/cydran/packages/testsupport/README.md

-## cydran
+## @cydran/testsupport

-An unobtrusive Javascript presentation framework
+### An unobtrusive Javascript presentation framework

-See the <a href="https://www.github.com/cydran/cydran/wiki" target="_blank" alt="general info">general overview</a> documentation for additional information and links.
+This is a suplementary library to assist with testing of components built using the @cydran/cydran library.